 Read about how we rank Things to Do.

 This village earned its name from the German immigrants who settled here in the early 19th century.
-And although much of the neighborhood has retained its Germanic roots, it's also embraced other nationalities.
+Much of the neighborhood has retained its Germanic roots, evident in the architecture and cuisine found here.
 For delectable sausage, schnitzel and cream puffs, Schmidt's Restaurant and Sausage Haus is the place to go.
 There's also an annual Haus und Garten Tour and German Village Oktoberfest.
-But there's also Barcelona, a restaurant with a distinct Spanish vibe from its tapas to its open-air patio.
-And don't worry: You can walk it all off in nearby Schiller Park, named for German poet Friedrich Schiller.
+And don't worry: You can walk off all that food with a stroll in nearby Schiller Park, named for German poet Friedrich Schiller.
 The European aesthetic of the neighborhood, as well as its local shops and restaurants (The Book Loft and the Golden Hobby Shop, for instance) make it one of the most charming places in Columbus.

 Visitors love this quaint neighborhood, citing its authentic feel and charming shops as the perfect atmosphere for an afternoon stroll.
 However, a handful of travelers warn that other than eating and walking around, there's not much else to do here.